 You know, that super snazzy place where all the wizards in training go to find all their “bit and bobs” for the upcoming school year.

-And while the author herself has never confirmed that Victoria Street (connecting George IV Bridge and Grassmarket in Old Town) served as the inspiration for Diagon Alley, what we do know is that there are a TON of super awesome, Harry Potter inspired shops and museums here that are just waiting to be explored.
+And while the author herself has never confirmed that Victoria Street (connecting George IV Bridge and Grassmarket in Old Town) served as the inspiration for Diagon Alley, what we do know is that there are a TON of super awesome museums and shops that sell Harry Potter souvenirs.

 Some of my faves include: